DSCR Loans

 - DSCR calculation: The DSCR is calculated by dividing the property’s NOI by the loan’s annual debt service (principal and interest payments).

 - Loan approval: Lenders typically require a minimum DSCR to approve a loan.
-This minimum varies depending on factors like the property type, location, and the lender’s risk tolerance.
+This minimum varies based on factors such as property type, location, and the lender’s risk tolerance.

 Benefits of DSCR loans: